Office Killer: Production

-Release and reception
+Release

+In addition to its U.S. theatrical release, it also received small theatrical releases in Australia, Japan, and some Western European countries.

+Home media

+In February 1999, the film was released on DVD and VHS in the United States by Dimension Home Video and Buena Vista Home Video.

+In 2004, it was released on DVD in Australia by 20th Century Fox Home Entertainment South Pacific.
+In 2012, Echo Bridge Home Entertainment reissued it on DVD in the United States, with the company also handling several other Dimension reissues.
+In April 2020, worldwide distribution rights to the Miramax and pre-October 2005 Dimension library were acquired by ViacomCBS (now known as Paramount Skydance), with Office Killer being one of the films included in the deal.
+The Dimension Films/Miramax library had previously been controlled by The Walt Disney Company when Office Killer was first released.

+Vinegar Syndrome released the film on 4K UHD Blu-ray in 2026.

+Reception

-The film received a mixed response from critics.
-On review aggregator website Rotten Tomatoes, the film holds a 17% rating, based on 18 reviews, with an average rating of 3.1/10.
-Stephen Holden of The New York Times claimed in December 1997 that the film included "a nasty caricature of Arianna Stassinopoulos Huffington".
+The film received a negative response from critics.
+On review aggregator website Rotten Tomatoes, the film holds a 29% rating, based on 21 reviews.

+Stephen Holden of The New York Times claimed in December 1997 that the film included (with Barbara Sukowa as Virginia Wingate, imperious editor of the financially troubled Constant Consumer Magazine) "a nasty caricature of Arianna Stassinopoulos Huffington".
 He added that the film was "sadly inept" and that "the actors try gamely to rise above their cardboard roles."
 Derek Elley of Variety criticized the film's tone in his 1997 review.
-He wrote, "in its early stages, the film aims for a kind of modern-baroque spoofery, with Dorine nagged at home by her crippled mom, the women in the office all at each other’s throats and Dorine herself toddling through the picture as the world’s most unlikely mass murderer.
-However, the script is so lusterless, the pacing so leaden and the psychology so poorly worked out, that the pic doesn’t even work as a black comedy.
+He wrote, "in its early stages, the film aims for a kind of modern-baroque spoofery, with Dorine nagged at home by her crippled mom, the women in the office all at each other's throats and Dorine herself toddling through the picture as the world's most unlikely mass murderer.
+However, the script is so lusterless, the pacing so leaden and the psychology so poorly worked out, that the pic doesn't even work as a black comedy.
 Later gore scenes just look silly."